yellowbean/absbox-doc/docs/source/howto.rst

         for senior_bal,senior_r in issuance_plan ]

 Now we have ``bond_plan`` which has two bonds components, represents two different liability sizing structure.
+(Same method applies to swapping different ``pool`` as well, user can swap different pool plans to structuring deals)

 Build multiple deals
 ^^^^^^^^^^^^^^^^^^^^^^^